Aby Tom Cyriac: Personal life

+Aby Tom Cyriac married actress Grace Antony on 9 September 2025 in a private ceremony at the Our Lady of Dolours Roman Catholic Church, Thuthiyoor, Kerala, after being in a relationship for nine years.

 Career

-Music programming and arranging
+Music Production

-His interests, later on moved to Music arranging and programming.
+His interests, later on moved to Music Production.
 He got a chance to work for film music when he was in college, doing his B.Com.
-Since then he has been working in the industry programming and arranging music for many well known composers.
+Since then he has been working in the industry producing music for many well known composers.
 Apart from Malayalam, he has got opportunities to work with some of the leading composers in Tamil, Telugu and Kannada film industry as well.
-By 2021 he has arranged and programmed music for more than 250 movies and 100 Jingles in different languages, including soundtrack and background scores.
+By 2025 he has arranged and produced music for more than 250 movies and 100 Jingles in different languages, including soundtrack and background scores.

 Film scoring and soundtracks

 Aby debuted as an independent music composer through the 2013 produced Malayalam movie Second Innings.
 The movie did not get released due to some technical problems.
 Later in 2015, he composed music for movie Pavada Starring Prithviraj Sukumaran.
 The songs were super hit and were in the top charts.